CDPHE-bioinformatics/.github/profile/README.md

-# CDPHE Bioinformatics
+# CDPHE GSP Bioinformatics

 This GitHub organization is for the Bioinformatics Unit of the Genomics Surveillance Program (GSP) within the Colorado Department of Public Health and Environment (CDPHE).

 ## 👋 Welcome